gtxll8/Project-P4-Conference-Organization-App/README.md

 ## Task 1 : Add Session to a Conference

-This was implemnted using an explicit property 'conference', in this case I found this way to be simpler and clearer.
+This was implemented using an explicit property 'conference', in this case I found this way to be simpler and clearer.
 Session class has all the requirements : Session name, highlights, speaker, duration, typeOfSession, startDate and startTime ( 24H format ).
 I have used various method to fetch data from ndb, I have implemented a clasmethod and also explicit code for queries in all the app's endpoints.
 Speaker has been implemented as a simple string.

 ## Task 2 : Add Sessions to User Wishlist